ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/rest_api_docs.rst

         }
     }

-View all members of an Organization
+View all members of an Organization.

 .. code::